What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

-Below are ten super chickens protein sources for feed.
+Below are ten super chicken protein sources for feed as our veterinarian recommends them.

 1. Cooked Eggs Comprise 91% Protein